brain4tech/lip/README.md

 and the container should be build and executed automagically.

 ### Environment variables
-*localip-pub* creates a new SQLite database called `db.sqlite` at the directory you started the command from.
-You can change this by setting the `LOCALIP_PUB_DBNAME` environment variable to the directory and name of your choice.
+*lip* creates a new SQLite database called `db.sqlite` at the directory you started the command from.
+You can change this by setting the `LIP_DBNAME` environment variable to the directory and name of your choice.

-JWT generation and validation requires a secret token. *localip-pub* provides a default secret, but it is advised to use your own one by setting the `LOCALIP_PUB_JWT_SECRET` environment variable.
+JWT generation and validation requires a secret token. *lip* provides a default secret, but it is advised to use your own one by setting the `LIP_JWT_SECRET` environment variable.

 ### Final notice